Skip to content

 You can also use .container-fluid.

-Required for using the grid system
+Containers are required for using the grid system.

 Hiding#

-Hiding elements is completely different:
+Hiding elements is different in Bootstrap 4.

 There is no longer a hidden-* class.